markotesic/ai-workforce-suitability/Annotations/rubric_files/Prospective_Memory.md

 # **Prospective Memory**

-This rubric measures how much a task requires the respondent to maintain an intended action and later retrieve it at the correct moment, whether that moment is triggered by a time interval or by an external event, while other information or tasks compete for attention.
+This rubric assesses how much a task requires the respondent to form and maintain an intended action and to later retrieve it at the correct moment, whether that moment is triggered by a time interval or by an external event, while other information or tasks compete for attention.
 Difficulty rises from items that need no delayed intention to those that demand highly complex, multi‑trigger monitoring amid heavy interference.

-### **Level 0  None**
+## **Level 0: None**

 No delayed action is involved; the answer or action is immediate, with nothing to remember for the future.